tlie03/secapi/README.md

 ### Utility functions
 * `get_cik` can be used to get the cik that belongs to a ticker symbol
-* `is_registered` can be used to proof if a company is sec registered
+* `is_registered` can be used to proof if a company is registered at the sec